solso/jor/README.md

 ## Description

 **JOR** is the acronym for **J**SON **o**ver **R**edis.

-This gem allows to use Redis as a data-store for JSON documents.
-It provides a MongoDB-like query language for fast data retrieval.
+The project provides storage for JSON documents that uses Redis as the backend data-store.
+JOR also provides a MongoDB-like query language for fast retrieval.
+JOR is heavily inspired by the API of MongoDB.

-Why not use MongoDB?

-MongoDB is great but for some projects it might be an overkill to install and to maintain.
-JOR might suits your need for such cases, when you only can or want to deal with Redis but still would like to have storage and retrieval of arbitrary JSON documents .

 JOR aims to only offer:

 * CRUD for JSON documents, and
-* a JSON based query language to find the documents matching the constrains of the query document.
+* a JSON based query language to find the documents matching the constrains of the query document

-For instance, the document…
+For instance, the document

 	doc = {
         "_id" => 42,